Return of a King: Reception

+However, Pakistani-British historian Farrukh Husain, writing in The Frontier Post, criticized the book for having an orientalist perspective and for not properly sourcing its claims.

 Awards and honours

-The book won the 2015 Hemingway Prize'.
-It also won 2015 Kapuściński Prize, was a finalist for the 2013 Samuel Johnson Prize, the Duff Cooper and the Hessell-Tiltman Prize.
+Return of a King won the 2015 Hemingway Prize and the 2015 Ryszard Kapuściński Award.
+It was also a finalist for the 2013 Samuel Johnson Prize, the Duff Cooper Prize and the Hessell-Tiltman Prize.